sebasx200/SportsEventManager/README.md

 # Folder and content explanation

 ### **`config`**
-Due all the data is located in memory it is necessary to handle the data in java collections, to avoid getting null exception accessing data between services.
+Due to all the data is located in memory it is necessary to handle the data in java collections, to avoid getting null exception accessing data between services.

 ### **`controller`**
 In this folder are located the Servlets classes which handles the https request made to the different endpoint configured for the API.